-Risk Sharing, on the contrary, encapsulates a dynamic approach to risk wherein donors, international organisations, and LNGOs collectively identify, acknowledge and mitigate humanitarian risks that cannot be avoided.
-It recognises the interconnectedness of the entities in their joint humanitarian endeavour and promotes a more collaborative and equitable approach to risk management.
+In Risk Sharing humanitarian actors jointly identify, acknowledge and mitigate humanitarian risks that cannot be avoided more collaborative and equitable approach to risk management.
 This involves recognising and crediting local actors for their contributions to humanitarian projects, as well as ensuring their consent for any actions that may pose a risk to them, thus reinforcing their role and safeguarding their interests (Charter4Change 2015; Van Brabant and Patel 2018; NEAR 2019; Pledge for Change 2022).